thomas051083/psd-psw/event-details/sports-and-family-day/FAQ.md

 <br>
 <li>
 	<b>Can I join a waitlist if a Learning Journey is full?</b><br>
-	Yes.
-Please register for the conference and Learning Journey via Eventbrite <a href="https://www.eventbrite.sg/e/public-service-transformation-2019-tickets-61859650881">here</a>.
-If your choice of Learning Journey/Workshop is full, select the next available choice first, then drop us an email at <a href="mailto:CMG_Events@tech.gov.sg">CMG_Events@tech.gov.sg</a> to join the waitlist.
+	Yes. <!-- Please register for the conference and Learning Journey via Eventbrite <a href="https://www.eventbrite.sg/e/public-service-transformation-2019-tickets-61859650881">here</a>. -->If your choice of Learning Journey/Workshop is full, select the next available choice first, then drop us an email at <a href="mailto:CMG_Events@tech.gov.sg">CMG_Events@tech.gov.sg</a> to join the waitlist.
 </li>
 </ol>